seqeralabs/nf-tower-aws/forge/README.md

 }
 ```

+> [!WARNING]
+> Restricting the `batch` actions using resource tags requires that you set the appropriate tags on
+> each Seqera pipeline when configuring it in the Platform UI.
+Forgetting to set the tag will cause
+> the pipeline to fail to run.

 ### Launch Template Management.

 Seqera Platform requires the ability to create and manage EC2 launch templates using optimized AMIs identified via AWS Systems Manager (SSM).